Declaration of Corporate Management (§§ 289f, 315d HGB)

 Evotec does not tolerate any violation of applicable laws or internal policies.

-The Code of Conduct is published on the Evotec website (www.evotec.com) in the Invest section.
+The Code of Conduct has been revised in the course of 2019 and is published on the Evotec website (www.evotec.com) in the Invest section.

 The Compliance Office helps to communicate the values underlying the Code of Conduct and anchor them firmly in the Group.
 It ensures Group-wide implementation of the Compliance Programme.

-Another important aspect of accountability and transparency is a mechanism to enable all Evotec employees to voice concerns in a responsible and effective manner.
+Another important aspect of accountability and transparency is a mechanism to enable all Evotec employees and business partners to voice concerns in a responsible and effective manner.
 Suspected compliance violations can be reported to an employee’s responsible line manager, the Company’s Compliance Officer or may also be reported to a worldwide compliance (whistle-blowing) hotline which is available 24 hours a day, 7 days a week.
-The latter can also be done anonymously.
-In 2018, no reports via the central compliance hotline were registered.
-For the Aptuit entities, it is planned to be integrated in such compliance hotline in 2019.
+In case that a suspected compliance violation would affect a member of the Management Board, such report would be addressed to the Supervisory Board.
+In 2019, no reports via the central compliance hotline were registered.

 Evotec also complies with the financial market rules.
 The Company maintains an ad hoc Committee, which consists of the Chief Financial Officer, the General Counsel, the Head of Investor Relations and the assistant to the Board.
 This committee examines the ad hoc relevance of insider information and ensures that Evotec complies with the law.

 An important element of sound Corporate Governance is dealing responsibly with risks.
-Evotec has established an effective risk and opportunities management system that enables the Management Board to detect and react to relevant risks and market developments in good time.
+Evotec has established a risk and opportunities management system that enables the Management Board to detect and react to relevant risks and market developments in good time.
 The Management Board reports on these to the Supervisory Board.
 The Company’s risk and opportunities management system and policies are covered by the annual audit of financial statements.
-Details can be found in the Management Report of the Evotec Annual Report (www.evotec.com, Invest section).
+Details can be found in the Management Report on page 60 of the Evotec Annual Report and under www.evotec.com, Invest section.
 It also contains the report on the accounting-related internal control and risk management system required in accordance with the German Accounting Modernisation Act (BilMoG).

 These systems are continually developed, adjusted to match changes in overall conditions and reviewed by the auditors.
 The Management Board regularly informs the Supervisory Board about existing risks and the development of these risks.